 What is the best way to hold an angle grinder?

 You want to have a strong grip on your angle grinder.
-Make sure you are wearing gloves and a face shield, then make sure to have a firm grip with both hands.
+Ensure you wear gloves and a face shield, then have a firm grip with both hands.
 Use a guard whenever possible.

-You want to make sure that you are oriented in a way that will send the debris downward instead of towards you.
+You want to ensure that you are oriented in a way that will send the debris downward instead of toward you.
 The wheel should also spin away from sharp edges.

 A wheel that gets caught on an edge can cause your grinder to kick back, so you need a firm enough grip to control it and prevent that from happening.

-You also need to make sure that your wire brush is pointing the right way.
+You also need to ensure your wire brush is pointing the right way.
 You want the grinder positioned so that your brush is spinning away from the piece you’re grinding and not into it.
-If you’re working on slicing, press very lightly rather than with too much or too little pressure.
+If you’re working on slicing, press lightly rather than with too much or too little pressure.

 When you’re working the edges of metal, you want to press the grinding wheel against the edge with the grinder off.
 It should be perpendicular to the blade.

-The grinding wheel’s angle should match the edge of the blade so the wheel turns away from it rather than towards it.
+The grinding wheel’s angle should match the blade’s edge so the wheel turns away from it rather than towards it.
 Make light passes, never letting the blade become hot.

 You should support your grinder with both hands.
 One hand should grab the handle.
-If your grinder included a dead man switch then this same hand should hold on to that.
-It will need to be continually held in place while the tool is on, or the tool won’t work.
+If your grinder included a dead man switch, this same hand should hold on to that.
+It must be continually held in place while the tool is on, or it won’t work.

 Your other hand should hold the weight of your grinder.
-This hand will be in control of maneuvering, balancing, and controlling the grinder to accomplish the desired task.
+This hand will control maneuvering, balancing, and the grinder to accomplish the desired task.
 The handle should be held in whichever hand feels most comfortable holding it.

 Remember: that to operate the grinder safely, you will need to let it come to full speed before you apply it to any surface.
 You should move the grinder around constantly if you’re cleaning welds with it, otherwise, it will gouge the surface of your metal.

 Smoother finishes should be created by rotating the grinder over the surface.
-To clean a small area, move it around and over the area rather than holding it in one spot.
+To clean a small area, move it around and over it rather than holding it in one spot.

 If you’re working the tool, you should only use light pressure.
 The tool is doing the work, not your muscles.
 If you press too hard, you will rip your piece and kick the tool, leading to being injured.

-You also need to make sure your wheel is attached at the right angle.
+You must also ensure your wheel is attached at the right angle.
 Apply at a 5 to 10-degree angle for sanding and cleaning.
 For grinding, you can try 15 to 30-degree angles as long as you use the flat part.

 What is the best angle grinder grinding wheel for welding?

-For welding and fabrication, there are 4 main types of wheels for angle grinders.
+There are four main types of wheels for welding and fabrication for angle grinders.
 These include the grinding wheel, the flap disc, the cutoff wheel, and the wire wheel.
 Each of these serves a different purpose, and the most commonly used one is the grinding wheel.

 These wheels are consumable, so they only last for a certain amount of time before they must be replaced.
 Because of this, it can be very tempting to purchase bargain and budget wheels that are extremely cheap.
 This is a bad idea.

-These wheels don’t last anywhere near as long as their mid-range counterparts and they don’t hold together as well as them either.
-This means you will actually end up spending more money in the long run, rather than less.
+These wheels don’t last as long as their mid-range counterparts, and they don’t hold together as well as them.
+This means you will spend more money in the long run rather than less.

 An angle grinder grinding wheel is key for removing material quickly.
-Your standard angle grinder grinding wheel’s primary purpose is to rapidly remove metal.
+Your standard angle grinder grinding wheel primarily aims to remove metal rapidly.

-It works to grind out welds, clean up some nasty cuts, ad clean and prepare your metal for welding so that it is bare, and shiny, ad ready to go.
-This is the fastest of the 4 wheel types at removing materials.
+It works to grind out welds, clean up some nasty cuts, and clean and prepare your metal for welding so that it is bare, shiny, and ready to go.
+This is the fastest of the four-wheel types at removing materials.

 It is also the one that runs hot and is the most dangerous.
 It produces very large hot sparks.
-You need to make sure that these sparks don’t hit anything you care about, from fabric to skin and more.
+You must ensure these sparks don’t hit anything you care about, from fabric to skin.
 These sparks are hot enough to embed themselves in nearby glass and burn holes in clothing.

 These grinding wheels all come in different grit measurements.
-These work like sandpaper, with the lower numbers (like 40) being more coarse and able to remove material quicker.
+These work like sandpaper, with the lower numbers (like 40) being more coarse and able to remove material quickly.

 Pro Tip: The lower the grit, the larger and hotter the sparks that it creates and the more painful they will be if they hit your skin.

 For these projects, using a higher-grit wheel would be better.
 This prevents the stray sparks from bouncing underneath your face shield or goggles.
-It will take longer to get the job done, but you will be much safer while doing it.
+It will take longer to get the job done, but you will be much safer.
 That’s a worthwhile tradeoff.

-A good way to cut down the cost of grinding wheels is to buy them more than 1 at a time.
-This leaves you with backups in case one needs to be replaced unexpectedly and allows you to time your purchases by grabbing new wheels as soon as you’re down to your last backup.
+A good way to cut down the cost of grinding wheels is to buy them more than one at a time.
+This leaves you with backups if one needs to be replaced unexpectedly and allows you to time your purchases by grabbing new wheels as soon as you’re down to your last backup.

-Not only does this ensure you’re never caught without one at a time of need, but it also allows you to save money as compared to buying singles because many companies will offer a discount on 5 and 10-packs.
+Not only does this ensure you’re never caught without one at a time of need, but it also allows you to save money compared to buying singles because many companies will offer a discount on five and 10-packs.

 Another thing to keep in mind regarding low-grit grinding wheels is that they can occasionally leave the appearance of scratches in your metal pieces.

 Conversely, extremely coarse wheels will leave some slight burrs on your edges.
 You can clean these up with a flap disc.
-Just work that disc over the affected area until it shines and returns to a smooth finish.
+Work that discovers the affected area until it shines and returns to a smooth finish.

 Conclusion

-These are all awesome grinders, and you will no doubt love all of them.
+These are all awesome grinders, and you will undoubtedly love them.
 No matter which you choose, you will have a great grinder.
 That being said, my favorite is still the Metabo grinder.

-It’s capable of handling any task that you ask it to perform and results in the cleanest angle and base metal that has been perfectly prepared and cleaned.
+It can handle any task you ask, resulting in the cleanest angle and base metal perfectly prepared and cleaned.

-If you want to take your welding project to the next level with the best possible tools for preparations, then you need to invest in a great angle grinder.
+You must invest in a great angle grinder to take your welding project to the next level with the best possible preparation tools.

 Go ahead and buy the Metabo today.
 I promise it will be worth it when you see the difference it makes!